Try It Yourself

 Flow description

 This example flow uses country ISO codes (Alpha-2) to get the Country's Language(s).
-It uses an open data source, you can find the full reference here.
+It uses an open API, you can find the full reference here.

 Using this Flow

-Follow the link to get a list of languages as a response, in this case Dutch and Frysian.
+Follow the URL in the flow Notes to iniate the flow and the flow will display a list of languages in your browser as a response, in this case Dutch and Frysian.
 Changing NL to any other existing ISO code will return the corresponding language list.
 Try it!

 What are the components doing?